Spiced Ginger Tea

-Of course, after mom passed way I never made it for years until I had my own kids and needed to find something comfort for them.
-Nothing is worse than having your kids tell you that their throat is hurting and you can't give them anything more.
+- Of course, after my mom passed away, I never made it for years until I had my own kids and needed to find something comforting for them.
+Nothing is worse than having your kids tell you that their throat is hurting and you can’t give them anything more.
 This really helps my kids.

-As an Indian kid, I grew up around a mom who knew her way with spices.
-You'd never get her buy store-bought spice mix it has to be here own version.
+- As an Indian kid, I grew up around a mom who knew her way with spices.
+You’d never get her to buy store-bought spice mix; it has to be her own version.
 I always wondered why my mom picked these particular 5 spices for this tea over all the others.

-I started reading and the more I read; I am convinced that this is good for me and my family.
+- I started reading, and the more I read, I am convinced that this is good for my family and me.
 Now I make it every winter and every week.
-This week I suggested it to one of my neighbors when It dawned on me that I should share it with you here on my blog.
+This week I suggested it to one of my neighbors when it dawned on me that I should share it with you here on my blog.

 Ingredients and substitutes